 Students applying for financial assistance must:

 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Pell Grants are awarded only to undergraduate students who have not earned a bachelor’s or a professional degree.
 Pell Grants are considered a foundation of federal financial aid, to which aid from other federal and nonfederal sources might be added.
 Eligibility for the Federal Pell Grant is based upon a student’s financial need.
 The student’s need is determined by submitting a Free Application for Federal Student Aid (FAFSA).
-The maximum Pell Grant award for the 2013-14 award year (July 1, 2013 to June 30, 2014) is $5,645.
+The maximum Pell Grant award for the 2016-17 award year is $5,815.
 The amount you get, though, will depend not only on your financial need, but also on your costs to attend school, your status as a full-time or part-time student, and your plans to attend school for a full academic year or less.
 Note: The maximum award amount is given for any Pell Grant eligible student whose parent or guardian died as a result of military service in Iraq or Afghanistan after Sept.11, 2001.
 You must be under 24 years old or enrolled at least part-time in college at the time of your parent’s or guardian’s death.

 Federal Supplemental Educational Opportunity Grant (FSEOG) awards are given to Federal Pell Grant recipients who have exceptional financial need.
 FSEOG funds are limited and are awarded on a first-come, first-served basis.
 Priority is given to those students who have complete files by the application deadline.